Vande Bharat Express trains have very good fire safety arrangements: Railway Board chairman | Business

 - India

-Railway Board chairman Anil Kumar Lahoti on Sunday allayed fears about fire safety in Vande Bharat Express trains, saying that these semi-high-speed trains have ''very good'' arrangements on this front.
-He was talking to reporters days after a blaze erupted in the battery box of a coach of the Vande Bharat train heading from Madhya Pradesh capital Bhopal to New Delhi.
-The incident occurred on July 17, in which nobody was injured. ''There are no concerns regarding the safety of passengers in the Vande Bharat trains.
-There are also very good arrangements for fire prevention in these trains,'' Lahoti told reporters here.
+Railway Board Chairman Anil Kumar Lahoti has allayed fears about fire safety in Vande Bharat Express trains, saying these semi-high-speed trains have ''very good'' arrangements on this front.

+Lahoti was talking to reporters in Indore on Sunday, days after a blaze erupted in the battery box of a coach of the Vande Bharat train heading from Madhya Pradesh capital Bhopal to New Delhi.
+No one was injured in the incident which occurred on July 17.

+''There are no concerns regarding the safety of passengers in the Vande Bharat trains.
+There are also very good arrangements for fire prevention in these trains,'' Lahoti said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)